Cory53412/G00376678_Graph_Theory/README.md

 * NFA requires less space

-DFA and NFA both have a set of five tuples however both are represeneted differently Deterministic Finite Automaton are represented as:
+DFA and NFA both have a set of five tuples however both are represented differently Deterministic Finite Automaton are represented as:
 Q: A non empty finite set of states present in the finite control(qo, q1, q2, …).
 Σ: A non empty finite set of input symbols.